txxbo/snippet/README.md

 Snippets to speed up development of Python projects.
 1. google_sheets: connect and manipulate a Google Sheets document
 2. discord_bot: listens for command, also runs scheduled background command
+3. send_mail: using Google/SMTP, send an email message from gmail account

 ## google_sheets
 - read_sheet(): displays sheet in 2D array of data